What is scleroderma?

 by the body attacking its own healthy tissues.
 Genes play a role in the disease, but

-the environment also plays a role.
-Family members of patients with scleroderma have
+the environment may also play a role.
+Family members of people with scleroderma have

 a mildly increased risk of developing scleroderma.
-However, many patients with scleroderma
+But many people with scleroderma

 What are the symptoms of scleroderma?